-On May 28, 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard becomes effective for the Company on January 1, 2018.
+On May 28, 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+The ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
+Additionally, on May 3, 2016, the FASB issued ASU No. 2016-11, which rescinds SEC accounting guidance regarding the use of the entitlements method for recognition of natural gas revenues.
+The new standards become effective for the Company on January 1, 2018.
 Early application is not permitted.
-The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.
+The standards permit the use of either the retrospective or cumulative effect transition method.
+The Company has not yet selected a transition method.
+While the Company is still evaluating the effect that ASU 2014-09 and ASU No. 2016-11 will have on its consolidated financial statements and related disclosures, currently, we do not believe that there will be a significant effect on our consolidated financial statements upon adoption of these standards.
+To the extent applicable, upon adoption, we may be required to comply with expanded disclosure requirements, including the disaggregation of revenues to depict the nature and uncertainty of types of revenues, contract assets and liabilities, current period revenues previously recorded as a liability, performance obligations, significant judgments and estimates affecting the amount and timing of revenue recognition, determination of transaction prices, and allocation of the transaction price to performance obligations.
+We continue to monitor relevant industry guidance regarding implementation of ASU 2014-09 and ASU 2016-11 and adjust our implementation strategies as necessary.
+We believe that adoption of the standards will not impact our operational strategies, growth prospects, or cash flows.